-A key finding of the Definition and Cost Drivers for Mental Health Services project was that the costing data submitted to the National Hospital Cost Data Collection by jurisdictions for mental health services was not considered to be sufficient for classification development.
+A key finding of the Definition and Cost Drivers for Mental Health Services project was that the cost data submitted to the National Hospital Cost Data Collection (NHCDC) by jurisdictions for mental health services was not considered to be sufficient for classification development.
 Some variables identified as important cost drivers, for example consumer clinical ratings, were either incomplete or not collected at critical points in the overall episode of mental health care.
 A key recommendation of the project was that a comprehensive mental health costing study would be required.

-In February 2014, IHPA undertook a mental health costing study to inform the development of the Australian Mental Health Care Classification3 to generate a data set on mental health services and costs in order to inform the development of the AMHCC Version 1.0.
+In February 2014, IHACPA undertook a mental health costing study to generate a data set on mental health services and costs in order to inform the development of AMHCC Version 1.0.
 The aim of the costing study was to produce a robust consumer level dataset that is representative of mental health services provided in Australia.

 A prospective collection of activity and cost data at the consumer level was undertaken between 1 July 2014 and 31 December 2014.
-A total of 26 mental health services across five Australian states and territories participated in the study, including New South Wales, Victoria, Queensland, Western Australia and South Australia.
+A total of 26 mental health services across five Australian states and territories participated in the study, including New South Wales, Victoria, Queensland, South Australia and Western Australia.
 The participating health services included four private hospitals.